JotaK96/txtosqlbot/README.md

 ### Run Ollama, Qwen, and Groq API Setup

-Querymancer can use Ollama for LLM inference.
+txtosqlbot can use Ollama for LLM inference.
 One model you can use is `gemma3-tools:12b`:

 ```bash